 (7.4) The performance levels and trends for the 1890 Program key measures of workforce engagement, workforce satisfaction, the development of its workforce, including leaders, workforce retention, workforce climate including workplace health, safety and security are centered around the employees and the clientele the program serves.
 The employees approach their work from a team approach where appropriate.
 The workforce satisfaction is received when a proposal is accepted for funding or a project has been completed and the clientele are satisfied with the services received.
 In terms of workforce retention, employees usually remain with the 1890 Program for years.
-There is not a rapid turnover of employees with 1890 Research and Extension, once the individual becomes employed.
+There is not a rapid turnover of employees within 1890 Research and Extension, once the individual becomes employed.
 The workforce is conducive for healthy relationships and work environment.
 Safety precautions are implemented throughout the program.
 Security measures are in place to make sure the work environment is not hazardous to the employees or the people served.
-On occasion, there are drills for safety prevention.
+On occasion, visits the campus building inspecting and administering saftey advice.